 While the order of presentation has been carefully chosen, with a coherent thread running from beginning to end, it does not have to be read in that order.
 After all, it was not written in that order.
-You are encouraged to read and experience it in any manner in which the spirit moves you, and in fact it is hoped that you will come back again and again to parts of it.
+You are encouraged to read and experience it in any way in which the spirit moves you, and in fact it is hoped that you will come back again and again to parts of it.

 "Analects" are short poems and aphorisms in the tradition of such poems from classical Chinese literature, as read in translation into English.
-These poems delve into the more personal, intimate aspects of ordinary life, often leading to thoughts and emotions that are anything but ordinary.
+These poems delve into the more personal and intimate aspects of ordinary life, often leading to thoughts and emotions that are anything but ordinary.
 If you are short on time or attention, you might read these first.
 Not just bits and pieces, each verse focuses intently on an essential quintessence of reality.

-"Manifesto" is similar to "New Psalms" but the poems are a bit more assertive and aggressive, looking into the same themes but with a sharper edge to them.
+"Manifesto" is similar to "New Psalms" but the poems are more assertive and aggressive, looking into the same themes but with a sharper edge to them.

 "Meditations" are prose pieces including prose poems, prayers, parables and essays.
-These explore similar issues to those explored in "New Psalms", but with the added depth and clarity facilitated by the use of prose.
+These explore similar issues to those explored in "New Psalms", but with the kind of added depth, clarity and straightforwardness facilitated by the use of prose.
 To those who abhor poetry, try this section first!

 Again, this is not a mere collection of articles, but rather, in order to respect the reader’s time, it is a highly curated, collated, edited and condensed work of communication.